Amon20044/LEGO-Cognitive-Studies/README.md

 - For visual debugging, draw gizmos for candidate points and the chosen prediction (Gizmos.DrawSphere / Handles.Label in editor).

 If you'd like, I can convert this pseudocode into C# Unity code (including reservation/lock behavior, orientation penalty, and a small unit test) and add it to `Assets/Scripts/`.

-## Unity project

-- Unity Editor version recorded for this project: 2023.1.2f1
-- Open the project using Unity Hub and select the above Editor version.
-If you don't have that exact version, Unity will usually offer to upgrade; prefer using the recorded version for exact compatibility.

-Project folders of interest:

-- `Assets/` — All game assets, scenes, textures, prefabs and scripts.
-- `Packages/` — Manifest listing packages used by the project.
-- `ProjectSettings/` — Project-level configuration (includes `ProjectVersion.txt`).

 ## How to view the research materials